Showing posts with label FNM. Show all posts

 The PLP appears to be smartly embracing the moral vision and concept of majority rule – in The Bahamas.
 The present makeup of that party looks to be a solidly engaging Bahamian political organization.

-The Official Opposition, FNM - on the other hand, appears to be a political scrap gang without a viable national identity.
+The Official Opposition FNM - on the other hand, appears to be a political scrap gang without a viable national identity.
 That political party has allowed itself to be derailed and robbed of its noble Caravan-of-love image of the 1980s – by a bunch of no good political pirates of the last three decades – in my humble view.

-The Free National Movement today, is basically comprised of loyalists of the expired and rotten Hubert Alexanders.
+The Free National Movement today, is basically comprised of loyalists of the politically expired and rotten Hubert Alexanders.
 We know exactly what they are all about; their secret motto is: lovers, selective family and friends.
 We know that that sweetheart practice is not compatible with true nation building.

 So, the present FNM leader- Mr. Pintard, has a lot of house cleaning to do, if he wants to be taken seriously by the Bahamian electorate.
 It cannot be about the same old FNM sellout crew who have allowed our great party to descend back into the dark political era of the 1970s.